Information assurance: History

 In the beginning information assurance involved just the backing up of data.
 However once the volume of information increased, the act of information assurance began to become automated, reducing the use of operator intervention, allowing for the creation of instant backups.
 The last main development of information assurance is implementing distributed systems for the processing and storage of data through techniques like SANs and NAS plus using cloud computing.

-These three main developments of information assurance parallel the three generations of information technologies, the first used to prevent intrusions, the 2nd to detect intrusion and the 3rd for survivability.
-Information assurance is a collaborative effort of all sectors of life to allow a free and equal exchange of ideas.
+These three main developments of information assurance parallel the three generations of information technologies, the first used to prevent intrusions, the second to detect intrusion, and the third for survivability.

 Pillars

 Information assurance is built between five pillars: availability, integrity, authentication, confidentiality and nonrepudiation.
-These pillars are taken into account to protect systems while still allowing them to efficiently provide services; However, these pillars do not act independently from one another, rather they interfere with the goal of the other pillars.
-These pillars of information assurance have slowly changed to become referred to as the pillars of Cyber Security.
-As an administrator it is important to emphasize the pillars that you want in order to achieve your desired result for their information system, balancing the aspects of service, and privacy.
+These pillars are taken into account to protect systems while still allowing them to efficiently provide services.
+However, these pillars do not act independently from one another, rather they interfere with the goals of the other pillars.
+Administrators need to prioritize pillars in order to achieve desired results for their information system, balancing the aspects of service and privacy.

 Authentication

-Authentication refers to the verification of the validity of a transmission, originator, or process within an information system.
+Authentication is the verification of the validity of a transmission, originator, or process within an information system.
 Authentication provides the recipient confidence in the data senders validity as well as the validity of their message.
 There exists many ways to bolster authentication, mainly breaking down into three main ways, personally identifiable information such as a person's name, address telephone number, access to a key token, or known information, like passwords.